ivan-korobkov/pdef/STYLEGUIDE.md

 - Maximum 100 characters per line (to allow opening several files side-by-side).
 - Spaces not tabs.
 - 4 spaces per indentation level.
-- `lowercase_with_underscores` for package and module names.
+- `lowercase_with_underscores` for packages and file names.
-- Upper `CamelCase` for enums, messages and interfaces.
+- Upper `CamelCase` for enums, structs and interfaces.
 - Lower `camelCase` for fields, methods and arguments.
 - `UPPERCASE_WITH_UNDERSCORES` for enum values.
 - Align field names and types in two columns.